fenrishunter500/FATEBOOK/New Stress Track.md

 ## Healing Purity

 Purity can be healed in the same manner as the Physical and Mental tracks.
+Generally, this will be after the combat is